ryanbomo/SmartWordCSE2010/README.md

 Our initial goal is to turn in a functional product.
 Timing and space are irrelevant to our goal of delivery.

 Goal for final Product
-	Approach an accuracy of 50
+  - Approach an accuracy of 50
-	Cut down on space needed.
+  - Cut down on space needed

 ## Design